bentoml/BentoML/docs/source/concepts/service.rst

     async def close_db_on_shutdown(context: bentoml.Context):
         await context.state["db"].close()

-``on_startup`` and ``on_shutdown`` hooks will be evaluated on each API server process(worker).
-Users should avoid accessing file system for possible contest.
-More used for init a in process object like db connections.
+The ``on_startup`` and ``on_shutdown`` hooks are triggered for each individual API server process (worker).
+We recommend you avoid directly accessing the file system within these hooks to prevent potential conflicts.
+Instead, they're commonly used for initializing in-process resources, like establishing database connections.

-BentoML service also provides an ``on_deployment`` hook that will be evaluated only once when the service starts.
+Additionally, BentoML provides an ``on_deployment`` hook, which is activated just once when the Service starts.
-This is a good place to download models files once shared by all API server processes(workers).
+This hook can be used for tasks such as downloading model files that should be accessible to all API server processes (workers).

 .. code-block:: python